Kinuyo Tanaka: Early life and career

 Tanaka was born in Shimonoseki, Yamaguchi Prefecture, the youngest of nine children of Kumekichi and Yasu Tanaka.
 Her family were kimono merchants.
 Although her family was originally wealthy, after her father Kumekichi died in 1912, the family began having financial troubles.
 She learned playing the biwa at an early age and moved to Osaka in 1920, where she joined the Biwa Girls' Operetta Troupe.
 Tanaka's first credited film appearance was in Genroku Onna (lit.
 "A Woman of the Genroku era") in 1924, which also marked the start of her affiliation with the Shochiku Studios.
-She lived with director Hiroshi Shimizu after appearing in a number of his films; although they separated in 1929, she starred in some of his later films.
+She lived with director Hiroshi Shimizu from 1927 to 1929 after appearing in a number of his films; although they separated in 1929, she starred in some of his later films.
 Tanaka remained unmarried for her entire life and had no children.

 She became a leading actress at an early age, appearing in Yasujirō Ozu's I Graduated, But... in 1929.
-The following year she played the lead in Aiyoku no ki, and in 1931 she appeared in Japan's first sound film, The Neighbor's Wife and Mine, directed by Heinosuke Gosho.
+The following year she played the lead in Aiyoku no ki (Record of Love and Desire or Desire of Night), and in 1931 she appeared in Japan's first sound film, The Neighbor's Wife and Mine, directed by Heinosuke Gosho.
 Gosho also directed her in his adaptation of the famous Yasunari Kawabata story, The Dancing Girl of Izu (1933).
 In the 1930s, Tanaka became so popular that the titles of many feature films used her name, as in Kinuyo Monogatari ("The Kinuyo Story"), Joi Kinuyo Sensei ("Doctor Kinuyo") and Kinuyo no Hatsukoi ("Kinuyo's First Love").
-In 1938, she starred in Hiromasa Nomura's Aizen katsura with Ken Uehara, which was the highest-grossing movie of the prewar period.
+In 1938, she starred in Hiromasa Nomura's Aizen katsura with Ken Uehara, who was the highest-grossing movie of the prewar period.
 In 1940, she worked with Kenji Mizoguchi for the first time, starring in Naniwa Onna ("A Woman of Osaka"), which is regarded as a lost film.
 The following year, she appeared in Ornamental Hairpin, directed by Shimizu, which nowadays ranks, also thanks to Tanaka's performance, as one of the director's most mature achievements.
 1944 saw her first collaboration with director Keisuke Kinoshita in the patriotic piece Army.
 The film became famous for its finale which, a subversion of its militarist message, showed a mother (Tanaka) desperately trying to catch a last glimpse of her son who is marching off to war.